Coastal and Marine Habitats

 What You Should Know

-• Coastal areas are very important habitats for supporting a wide array of ocean and land-based species, as well as protecting coastlines from the effects of erosion.
-Offshore wind development can disturb coastal habitats with its related submarine cabling infrastructure, but regulations and best practices can substantially minimize potential disturbance.
+• Coastal areas are important habitats for a wide array of ocean and land-based species.
+While offshore wind development can disturb these habitats during the installation of export power cables, regulations and best practices help to substantially minimize potential disturbances.

-• Some species move up and down in the water column (area from water surface to seafloor) at different stages of life or in response to changes in ocean temperatures, prey availability, or day/night cycles.
-Changes to the ocean environment can alter the movement of species in the water column.
+• Some species move vertically within the water column (surface to seafloor) at different life stages or in response to changes in ocean temperatures, prey availability, or day/night cycles.
+Alterations to the ocean environment can hinder the ability of these species to navigate the water column effectively.

-• Climate change poses a major threat to coastal and marine ecosystems through rising sea levels and increased acidity in the ocean.
-Increased atmospheric carbon dioxide (CO2) levels cause the oceans to become more acidic, which prevents coral growth and impacts organisms that create calcium carbonate shells and exoskeletons.
+• Climate change poses a major threat to coastal and marine ecosystems through rising sea levels and increased ocean acidity.
+Elevated atmospheric carbon dioxide (CO2) levels led to ocean acidification, which impairs coral growth and impacts organisms that rely on calcium carbonate to form shells and exoskeletons.

-• Studies have found that offshore wind structures can cause varying changes to the hydrodynamics of the water column depending on the local environment (visit Deeper Dive: Ocean Hydrodynamics to read more).
-These changes have the potential to alter the productivity of phytoplankton and the distribution of larvae in the water column.
-However, it is often difficult to determine whether such changes are caused by offshore wind turbines or by the broader effects of climate change.
+• Studies have found that offshore wind structures may influence local ocean circulation, depending on the surrounding environment and the size and scale of the offshore wind farm (visit Deeper Dive: Ocean Hydrodynamics to read more).
+These changes have the potential to alter phytoplankton productivity and larvae distribution.
+However, distinguishing the impacts of offshore wind from those caused by the broader effects of climate change remains challenging.

-• Offshore wind farm infrastructure is located in coastal areas, prompting the review of state agencies via the Coastal Zone Management Act and other regulations.
-For a summary of the role of federal and state jurisdictions with respect to offshore wind, review this Congressional Research Service summary report.
+• Offshore wind infrastructure is subject to review by state agencies under the Coastal Zone Management Act and other regulations.
+For an overview of federal and state jurisdictional roles in offshore wind development, see this Congressional Research Service summary report.

 Estuarine and Coastal

-Although coastal habitats only make up 3% of all marine ecosystems in the U.S., covering approximately 146,000 square miles (Pew Charitable Trusts, 2022), they are biodiverse and provide essential ecosystem services.
-The coastal habitats of concern in the U.S. are coastal dunes, rocky shorelines, wetlands (salt marshes and mangrove forests), estuaries, seagrass meadows, kelp forests, oyster reefs, and coral reefs.
-These diverse habitats are home to a myriad of wildlife groups, including terrestrial and marine invertebrates, fishes, marine and terrestrial mammals, plants, reptiles, amphibians, and birds.
-Estuarine and coastal ecosystems are responsible for ecosystem services, including erosion control, pollution control, and providing nursery habitats for a wide range of wildlife (Barbier et al., 2011).
-For example, seagrass beds on both U.S. coasts are defined as Essential Fish Habitat (EFH) per the National Oceanic and Atmospheric Administration’s (NOAA) Fishery Management Plans (NOAA, n.d.-a).
-Valuations of the ecosystem services provided by seagrasses vary, but estimates taking into account their connection to revenue from commercial/recreation fisheries, tourism, and coastline protection have valued seagrass services as high as $140,752 per hectare (Dewsbury et al., 2016).
-Seagrasses also provide essential habitat for the juvenile life stage of a variety of important fish species, including Atlantic cod, pollock, winter flounder, white hake, and red hake.
+Although coastal habitats comprise only 3% of all marine ecosystems in the U.S. (Pew Charitable Trusts, 2022), they are highly biodiverse and provide essential ecosystem services.
+Key coastal habitats in the U.S. include rocky shorelines, wetlands (salt marshes and mangrove forests), estuaries, seagrass meadows, kelp forests, oyster reefs, and coral reefs.
+These diverse habitats support a wide array of species, including terrestrial and marine invertebrates, fishes, marine and terrestrial mammals, plants, reptiles, amphibians, and birds.
+Estuarine and coastal ecosystems offer a variety of services, from erosion and pollution control to serving as nursery habitats for a wide range of wildlife (Barbier et al., 2011).
+For example, seagrass beds along U.S. coastlines are designated as Essential Fish Habitat (EFH) per the National Oceanic and Atmospheric Administration’s (NOAA) Fishery Management Plans (NOAA, n.d.-a).
+The estimated value of the ecosystem services provided by seagrass vary, with some valuations reaching as high as $141,000 per hectare.
+This includes contributions to commercial and recreation fisheries, tourism, and coastline protection (Dewsbury et al., 2016).
+A significant portion of this value is attributed to the essential habitats seagrass provides for juvenile, economically-important fish species such as Atlantic cod, pollock, winter flounder, white hake, and red hake.

 Seafloor

-The seafloor is the solid surface underlying ocean waters.
-It begins in shallow coastal zones and transitions to the deeper continental shelf and slope, extending all the way to the bottom of submarine canyons and trenches (Figure 1).
-Habitat types on the seafloor, also known as benthic habitats, differ based on depth, bottom type, and the amount of light reaching these habitats.
-Coastal zone and continental shelf habitats, like coral reefs and kelp forests, are usually very productive and nutrient-rich with a high diversity of marine organisms.
-One reason deeper parts of the ocean and seafloor tend to be less productive and less biodiverse due to lower light penetration.
-While soft-bottom habitats are a predominant feature in the deeper ocean, there are also rocky outcrops, sea mounts, and hydrothermal vents.
-These more complex habitats host a variety of marine organisms adapted to deeper, darker benthic zones (NOAA, n.d.-b).
-Benthic organisms include those that live on top of the seafloor (e.g., coral, algae, seaweed, barnacles, crabs, and sea stars), as well as those that live within the sediment or substrate (e.g., microorganisms, worms, clams, and certain types of crustaceans).
-Other fish and invertebrate species are closely associated with benthic habitats, meaning they are exclusively found near these seafloor habitats.
-They use these habitats for feeding, spawning, and/or protection.
+The seafloor is the ground surface beneath ocean waters.
+It begins at coastal shorelines and transitions to the shallow continental shelf and slope, extending to the bottom of submarine canyons and trenches (Figure 1).
+Seafloor habitats, also known as benthic habitats, vary based on depth, substrate type, and the amount of light that reaches them.
+Coastal zone and continental shelf habitats, such as coral reefs and kelp forests, are typically highly productive and nutrient-rich, supporting a wide diversity of marine life.
+In contrast, deeper regions of the ocean tend to be nutrient-poor and less biodiverse (Carney, 2005).
+While gently sloping, soft-bottom habitats are common in deep-sea environments, the ocean floor can also feature rocky outcrops, steep sea mounts, and hydrothermal vents.
+These complex habitats host a range of marine organisms specially adapted to the conditions of deep, dark benthic zones (Levin & Dayton, 2009).
+Benthic organisms include species that live on the surface of the seafloor (e.g., coral, algae, seaweed, barnacles, crabs, and sea stars), as well as those that burrow into seafloor sediment or other substrate (e.g., microorganisms, worms, clams, and certain types of crustaceans).
+Certain fish and invertebrate species are exclusively found in specific benthic habitats (e.g., tube worms at hydrothermal vent sites) and rely on these habitats for feeding, spawning, and protection.

 Figure 1.
 Seafloor features from a depth of 0 to 35,00 feet (NOAA, n.d.-b).